Gigahenries to Henries Converter

 How to Convert Gigahenries to Henries

-To convert a gigahenry measurement to a henry measurement, multiply the electrical inductance by the conversion ratio.
+To convert a measurement in gigahenries to a measurement in henries, multiply the electrical inductance by the following conversion ratio: 1,000,000,000 henries/gigahenry.

 Since one gigahenry is equal to 1,000,000,000 henries, you can use this simple formula to convert: